blorente/decorat/wiki/stories/Belcroft/act1/01_opening_hook/02_towards_house_belcroft.md

 Half an hour later, she was standing at the doors of House Belcroft.
 Though small when compared to the biggest houses in Decorat, her family's seat could comfortably house fifty people.
 Erika remembered the balls she'd attended as a child.
 Now, an air of abandon painted the facade of the mansion.
 Most windows were shut and caked with dust, and the ornate marble stairway leading to the door was covered in fallen leaves from the garden's trees.
 A single light came out of the building, _Papa's study_ Erika remembered.

-Erika felt Tristan tense as they approached the main entrance.
+Erika felt Tristan tense on her shoulder as they approached the main entrance.
 By the time she knocked at the wooden gate, he was growling.

 "Shhh, dear.
 Everything's fine."
 She knew better than to try to pet the cat now, but her words seemed to calm him somewhat.